Define a work item query in Azure Boards

 Define a clause

-You create a query by defining one or more clauses.
+To create a query, define one or more clauses.
 Each clause defines a filter criteria for a single field.

 Sample query clause

 For a list of available operators based on the field data type, see Query index quick reference.